 This blog post will unpack the Summary of Safety and Performance (SSP), explaining what it is, why it matters, and what it contains.

-It provides key information about the device’s safety and effectiveness in an easy-to-understand format.
-This information is crucial for healthcare professionals and, in some cases, patients, to make informed decisions about using the IVD.
+The Summary of Safety and Performance (SSP) provides key information about a medical device’s safety and effectiveness in an easy-to-understand format.
+This information is crucial for healthcare professionals and, in some cases, patients, to make informed decisions about using IVD devices.

 The data presented in the Summary of Safety and Performance (SSP) is compiled directly from the technical documentation.
-EU IVDR requires the Summary of Safety and Performance (SSP) to be validated by a Notified Body (NB), updated annually with new information and made available to the public via EUDAMED.
+Under EU IVDR, the SSP must be validated by a Notified Body (NB), updated annually with new information, and made publicly accessible via EUDAMED.

 Summary of Safety and Performance (SSP) relies on already gathered information and technical documentation such as design and development, risk management, performance evaluation, post-market performance follow-up and post-market surveillance.
 If required, Instructions for Use can also be used as a source of information for preparing the Summary of Safety and Performance (SSP).